Effective Date / Date of Last Revision: November 4, 2021

 - Entities for whom we provide fundraising and engagement support, including the University of Wisconsin-Madison, UW Health, and other affiliated entities;

 - Volunteers and others who provide constituent information in support of our work;

-- Data brokers from which we purchase demographic data to supplement our alumni and donor records;
+- Data brokers from which we purchase data to supplement and improve our constituent records;

 - Partners with which we offer co-branded services or engage in joint marketing activities; and

 - Publicly available sources such as open government databases or other data in the public domain.